JuanAgustinBruno/JuanAgustinBruno/README.md

 <h2>Looking forward to complete the next course to improve my skills: </h2>

-<ul>JavaScript Algorithms and Data Structures Masterclass <a href="https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/">Link</a></ul>
+<ul>JavaScript Algorithms and Data Structures Masterclass <a href="https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/">Take a look</a></ul>